-The past eight years of the GFMD have seen the organization of an annual meeting, following more or less the same format, although each meeting has included its own distinctive and innovative elements.
+The past nine years of the GFMD have seen the organization of an annual meeting, following more or less the same format, although each meeting has included its own distinctive and innovative elements.
 Generally the annual GFMD meetings had two components:

 - The Civil Society Days (CSD) meeting which preceded the government meeting.
 In Belgium, it lasted one day, while in the Philippines, Greece and Mexico the CSD were organized for two days.
 It provides a platform for discussion among representatives of Civil Society, representatives of NGOs, migrant associations, diaspora organizations, and representatives of trade unions and the private sector that are associated with, or interested in migration and development issues.

 - The Government Meeting, which is open to all UN Member States and Observers.
 In general, participants in the Government Meeting are high-level policy makers and practitioners on the ground, who can discuss informally the complex issues relating to migration and development.